NathanRodet/python-challenge/README.md

 ```

 The key to decoding the message is to use the words corresponding to the numbers at the end of each pyramid line (in this example, 1, 3, and 6).
+> Note that for this test, the message found may not make sense

 You should ignore all the other words.
 So for the example input file above, the message words are: